-6.2 Programming the AYC-x6355 Series
+6.2 Programming as a Reader

-Programming the AYC-x6355 is done solely via the unit's keypad driven Programming Menu System.
-During the AYC-x6355's manufacturing process, certain codes and settings are preprogrammed.
+Programming is done solely via the unit's keypad driven Programming Menu System.
+During the manufacturing process, certain codes and settings are pre-programmed.
 These settings are called the default factory settings.

-Table 3 shows the names of all the AYC-x6355 reader menus.
-Default factory settings are marked by a "\" sign.
+Table 3 shows the names of all the reader menus.

+Default factory settings are marked by a "" sign.